Asymptotic formation and orbital stability of phase-locked states in Kuramoto--Lohe type synchronization models on Lie

 Another drawback of Theorem \ref{orbitalstabilitymainthm} is a possible deterioration of the statements for large dimensions.
 In many cases, we have a family of Lie groups, such as the family of unitary groups $\{U(d)\}_{d=1}^\infty$, whose dimension grows to infinity.
 In this case, the size of the stability basin of Theorem \ref{orbitalstabilitymainthm} compared to the whole group diminishes exponentially as the dimension parameter grows to infinity.
 Thus, in practice, it would be desirable to obtain dimension-independent bounds for Theorem \ref{orbitalstabilitymainthm}.
-This is possible for the Lohe model \eqref{UnitaryLohe}, by using the operator norm instead of the Frobenius norm, as can be checked by modifying the arguments of \cite{ha2016emergence} in a straightforward manner. \begin{question} For incarnations of the model \eqref{genLohe} other than \eqref{UnitaryLohe}, is it possible to obtain dimension-independent versions of Theorem \ref{orbitalstabilitymainthm}? \end{question}
+This is possible for the Lohe model \ref{UnitaryLohe}, by using the operator norm instead of the Frobenius norm, as can be checked by modifying the arguments of \cite{ha2016emergence} in a straightforward manner. \begin{question} For incarnations of the model \eqref{genLohe} other than \eqref{UnitaryLohe}, is it possible to obtain dimension-independent versions of Theorem \ref{orbitalstabilitymainthm}? \end{question}

 It would also be interesting to study infinite limits such as the mean-field limit, as performed for the Lohe model \eqref{UnitaryLohe} by Golse and Ha \cite{golse2019mean}, or to study stochastic variations, as performed for the Lohe matrix model \eqref{MatrixLohe} by Kim and Kim \cite{kim2020stochastic}.
-One could also study the effects of frustrations as in the author's joint work with Ha, Kim, and Park \cite{ha2021constants}.
+One could also study the effects of frustrations as in the work of Ha, Kim, Park, and the author \cite{ha2021constants}.

 The rest of this paper is organized as follows.
 We recall basic Lie group theory and establish some notation in Section \ref{sec:Lie}, and then we prove Theorem \ref{orbitalstabilitymainthm} in Section \ref{sec:proof}.